Xinhua Lin, Ph.D.

 Cincinnati Children's Hospital Medical Center

-disease processes.
-Our studies cover several fields including Developmental Biology, Genetics, Cell
+studies cover several fields including Developmental Biology, Genetics, Cell Biology,

 Cancer Biology and Neurobiology.